mohammadtarek/Amazon-Automation/README.md

 1. Clone the Repository:

 2. **Dependencies**:
-   - Java 11 or higher.
+   - Java version: 21.0.1 .
-   - Maven for dependency management.
+   - Apache Maven 3.9.6 for dependency management.
    - RestAssured, TestNG, and other dependencies are managed by Maven.

 ## Test Scenarios